taras-d/vocabulary-ui/README.md

 # vocabulary-ui

-Simple application that helps to collect and remember English words
+Simple application that helps to collect and memorize English words

 ## Install